chidiwilliams/github-stories/README.md

   - Next and previous buttons should show next and previous stories.
 (Falomo)
   - Timer and countdown.
 Should auto-switch to next story after 5 secs.
 (Falomo?)
   - Improve the design of the view.
 Add colors, images, etc. (Chidi)
+  - Maintain aspect ratio of view when resizing like Instagram.